totemofwolf/ThinkPad-X1C2016-macOS/README.md

 # ThinkPadX1C2016-macOS (Skylake)
-Hacintosh macOS clover and patches for whom use Lenovo ThinkPad X1C 2016
+*Hacintosh macOS clover and patches for whom use Lenovo ThinkPad X1C 2016*

+- Tested on OSX 10.12.6